atropos-null/LS/py109/py109_studyguide.md

 print(5 or 10)        # 5 (returns first truthy value)
 ```

-Unlike `and` and `or`, the `xor` function can't use short-circuit evaluation since it needs to evaluate both operands to determine the result.
+Unlike `and` and `or`, the `xor` function cannot use short-circuit evaluation since it needs to evaluate both operands to determine the result.

 `not`: The `not` operator in Python is a logical negation operator that inverts the truth value of an expression.
 However, unlike `and` and `or`, the `not` operator doesn't participate in short-circuit evaluation.
-The not operator simply takes a single operand and returns the opposite boolean value.
+The `not` operator simply takes a single operand and returns the opposite boolean value.
 Stated officially: the `not` operator is a unary operator that takes a single operand and inverts its truth value, returning either `True` or `False`. **It negates whatever value it's applied to**.

 ```python